- Admissions Checklist

 ACC guarantees that all students who submit all required documents to the ACC Financial Aid Office by:

-- July 1 will receive an aid award package prior to the first day of Fall classes
+- July 1 will receive an aid award package before the first day of Fall classes

-- December 1 will receive an aid award package prior to the first day of Spring classes
+- December 1 will receive an aid award package before the first day of Spring classes

-Students with a total bill that exceeds their total financial aid must make alternate payment arrangements for the balance by each semester’s payment deadline to avoid being dropped from classes.
+Students with a total bill that exceeds their total financial aid must make alternative payment arrangements for the balance by each semester’s payment deadline to avoid being dropped from classes.